Changes in our Guided John Muir Trail Trips for 2022

 The John Muir Trail is one of the finest wilderness hikes to be found anywhere in the world and the trip of a lifetime.
 Our route starts near, and then climbs, Mount Whitney – the high point of the lower forty-eight states – and continues north some two hundred miles ending in Yosemite National Park.
 Along the way it climbs over 13,000’ passes, wanders beneath high alpine peaks, and traverses beautiful meadows and forested river valleys.
 The spectacular scenery is combined with the generally clement weather of California and warm summer temperatures.
 We have lived in the area for over 35 years and in this time we have seen enormous changes, with the last few years in particular showing a tremendous explosion in use.
 Hiker numbers have skyrocketed and this has made it ever more difficult to obtain permits.
 Our trips now start in the south at the Cottonwood trailhead.
-This adds a day but aids in acclimatization to the elevation.
-We are now allowing twenty three days for the complete trip.
+We are now allowing twenty six days for the complete trip.

 We will have four or five food drops so that packs are not too heavy, with you carrying a maximum of 8 days food at any one time.
 You can expect to cover ten to twelve miles a day.
 The tentative schedule is as follows, but remember that weather, conditions and perhaps issues such as sore feet or a desire for a rest day may well vary this outline.
 Be flexible and adapt to the inevitable changes that will occur during a trip of this duration.
 Numbered days refer to significant logistical events during the trip.
 Due to the difficulties in trying to map out every day of a long journey such as this, other days have been omitted from this itinerary.
 Expect changes to this itinerary!